 Add the integration to your flows in Junip

-You need to tell Junip where and how you want to send messages for things like review requests, incentives, etc. By default, we'll send these using Junip's emails.
-If you're integrating with Attentive, then you can send events to Attentive when you want to send an SMS for any given message or situation.
+Once you've connected Attentive to Junip, you need to tell Junip where and how you want to send messages for things like review requests, incentives, etc. By default, we'll send these using Junip's emails.
+If you're integrating with Attentive, then you can send events to Attentive when you want to send a message for any given message or situation.

 This guide explains step-by-step how to add Attentive to your Junip flows to do that.